SarathAdhi/20BRS1194-Design-O-Flex/README.md

 # Website Link: https://virtual-reality-01.herokuapp.com/
-# The website might be slow because of the heroku domin and the parallax happening in home page.
-Ignore the build file.
-Made with ReactJS
+# The best place for you to experience the world of Virtual reality and buy VR products.
+Welcome to VR - Max Experience.
+Virtual to Real.
+## Made with ReactJS

 # Getting Started with Create React App